Have you ever wondered what you would do without your oven and range top? For some of us, this is not a question at all, but an everyday part of life.

 I have been using an electric skillet frequently for the last several years, because it cooks more evenly than my stove top frying pan, and cleaning it is a breeze.
 As such, I am here to teach you how to use an electric skillet.

+An electric skillet is also known as an electric frying pan.
 Believe it or not, there is almost nothing that you cannot cook with one of these things!
 There are multiple electric skillet uses such as frying, slow-cooking, boiling, baking, etc.

 Whether you're an occasional user of electric skillets or a hardcore user like myself, this little tutorial should help you to increase your skills and thus become a true electric skillet master!

-What You Will Need To Follow This Tutorial:
+What You Will Need To Follow This Tutorial

 A standard-size electric skillet: Some manufacturers make models that are exceptionally large or small, but these are special tools for special purposes.
 This tutorial will focus on the standard-size device, which will be roughly 1 foot by 1 foot.
 Don't worry if yours is off by an inch or two, as this will make very little difference.